SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 <br> Note: Depending on screen size you may need to scroll down under 'Combine with:'
 <br>![](/exercises/ex2/images/DataPrep_AddressPrep_02_40.png)

-36. For 'Combine using:' enter a ' ' (click the spacebar) for the Separator
+36. For 'Combine using:' enter a space (click the spacebar) for the Separator
 <br>![](/exercises/ex2/images/DataPrep_AddressPrep_02_50.png)

 37. For New Column Name* enter 'Full_Address'